 Over twenty-four hours, everything they’ve been repressing erupts under the pressure of a year in lockdown.
 In times like these, it’s hard to hold on.

 “Compelling, tense, gorgeously-drawn and perfectly-paced.”
-Kirstin Innes, Scabby Queen
+Kirstin Innes, author of Scabby Queen

 “Each account equal parts witty and somber, frenetic and contemplative […] a Rashomonian glimpse at 24 hours in the lives of two separate individuals in one unstable relationship.”
 Metropolis, Japan